expressjs/discussions/docs/GOVERNANCE.md

 The Express TC can designate captains for individual projects/repos in the organizations.
 These captains are responsible for being the primary day-to-day maintainers of the repo on a technical and community front.
-Repo captains are empowered to maintain the project with the repository maintainer role and package publication.
+Repo captains are empowered to maintain the project, have package publish rights, and have Admin permissions on the repository.
 When there are conflicts, especially on topics that effect the Express project at large, captains are responsible to raise it up to the TC and drive those conflicts to resolution.
 Captains are also responsible for making sure